vonoelv/vonoelv/README.md

 ---

 ### About me:
-- I’ve been a manual QA engineer for about 10 years, currently I'm working as a QA Automation engineer.
+- I’d been a manual QA engineer for about 10 years
+- I've been working as a QA Automation engineer for about a year
 <!--
 ### Tools and technologies:
 <p  align="center">